-The HD2010UC/A measures simultaneously 3 selectable parameters (statistic ones too) and displays them at a fixed frequency corresponding to 2 measurements/s; simultaneously measures the A weighted sound pressure level with FAST time constant and displays it at 8 samples/s.
-It calculates also the spectra by octave bands and by third octave bands (when the "Third Octave" option is active), with a maximum frequency of 2 spectra/s.
-As a statistical analyser, it calculates the probability and the cumulative distribution.
-To be able to display all these data, the HD2010UC/A, provides 6 different display modes as shown in the figures below.
+The HD2110L measures simultaneously 5 selectable parameters (statistic ones too) at a fixed frequency corresponding to 2 measurements/s; moreover, it measures a selectable parameter at intervals programmable between 1/8s and 1h; at the same time it calculates the octave and third octave ("Third Octave" option) band spectra, with a maximum frequency of 2 spectra/s and, with option, narrow band FFT spectrum.
+As statistical analyzer it calculates the probability distribution and percentiles.
+To be able to display all these data, the HD2110L provides 7 different display modes as shown in the figures below.